Weird, pioneering, rambunctious, yet caring – Portland, Oregon, makes for a fabulous, if somewhat unexpected, gay holiday destination.

-Queer Commons @ Hollywood Theatre – A monthly film festival created with the goal of bringing a little more queer content to the big screen.
+A monthly film festival was created with the goal of bringing a little more queer content to the big screen.
 Old and new, serious and cheesy, the films in this series will have two things in common; queer content and nobody dies.
 Well, the main character doesn’t …

-UnderU4men – A contemporary boutique specializing in natural fabric designer underwear, swimwear, gym apparel and more – for men.
+A contemporary boutique specializing in designer gay underwear, swimwear, gym apparel and more – all using natural fabric.
 With hundreds of amazing brands curated from around the world, you are sure to find a new favorite here.
 They have their flagship store here in Portland and a second outpost in Seattle.

-Willamette Valley Wine-Tasting – Experience the best of Willamette Valley wine country on a guided wine-tasting tour from Portland.
+Experience the best of Willamette Valley wine country on a guided wine-tasting tour from Portland.
 With a small group of fellow wine lovers, spend half a day visiting three handpicked wineries such as Colene Clemens Vineyards and Montinore Estate.
-Meet local vintners and sample award-winning varietals while marveling at Oregon’s stunning countryside.
+Meet local vintners and award-winning sample varietals while marveling at Oregon’s stunning countryside.

-Portland Japanese Garden – Among the prettiest attractions in the city, the Portland Japanese Garden has long been celebrated for its beautifully crafted gardens and its authenticity.
+Among the prettiest attractions in the city, the Portland Japanese Garden has long been celebrated for its beautifully crafted gardens and its authenticity.
 Here you’ll find beautiful koi ponds, elegant stone features, and all sorts of impeccably manicured greenery, plus gift shops and a Japanese teahouse.
-One of the most authentic Japanese gardens outside of Japan, up there with those we fell in love with in Kyoto, Osaka, Yokohama, and Tokyo.

 Gay Annual Events In Portland